guangxush/LearnEng/Dictation/README.md

 198. She ate, slept, even showered with her pet primate(monkey).
 She calls little Darwin her son and says, "He needs his mother".

-199. Make sure your belongings are hidden away in the compartments(隔间) above or under the seat before you.
+199. Make sure(Be sure that) your belongings(bags/carry-ons财物) are hidden away in the compartments(隔间) above(you) or under the seat before(in front of) you.

+200. Armageddons(世界末日) and how to survive(生存) it is currently trending.
+A lot of people wanna know "how can we survive the events that lead up to the end of the world."